-Let $D_{\pm}$ and $I$ be as above.
-There is a harvest region $\Lambda_{\pm}\subset \partial D_{\pm}\setminus I$ that absorbs (harvests) $\pm$ charges, respectively, whenever it is being visited.
-Let $N$ be the (common) initial number of particles in each of $D_{+}$ and $D_{-}$.
+Here is a heuristic description of our new model (see Figure~\ref{fig:Model3}): Let $D_{\pm}$ and $I$ be as above.
+There is a harvest region $\Lambda _{\pm}\subset\partial D_{\pm}\setminus I$ that absorbs (harvests) $\pm $ charges, respectively, whenever it is being visited.
+Let $N$ be the common initial number of particles in each of $D_{+}$ and $D_{-}$.
 For simplicity, we assume here that each particle in $D_{\pm}$ performs a Brownian motion with drift in the interior of $D_{\pm}$.
-These random motions model the transport of positive (respectively, negative) charges under an electric potential.
-When a particle hits the boundary, it is absorbed (harvested) on $\Lambda_{\pm}$, and is instantaneously reflected on $\partial D_{\pm} \setminus \Lambda_{\pm}$ along the inward normal direction of $D_{\pm}$.
+These random motions model the transport of positive (resp., negative) charges under an electric potential.
+When a particle hits the boundary, it is absorbed (harvested) on $\Lambda_{\pm}$, and is instantaneously reflected on $\partial D_{\pm} \setminus\Lambda_{\pm}$ along the inward normal direction of $D_{\pm}$.
 In other words, we assume that each particle in $D_{\pm}$ performs a reflected Brownian motions (RBM) with drift in $D_{\pm}$ that is killed upon hitting $\Lambda_{\pm}$.
 In addition, a pair of particles of opposite signs has a chance of being annihilated with each other when they are near $I$.
 Actually, when two particles of different types come within a small distance $\delta_N$ (which must occur near the interface $I$), they disappear with intensity $\frac{\lambda}{N\delta_N^{d+1}}$.
-Here $\lambda>0$ is a given parameter modeling the rate of annihilation.
+Here, $\lambda>0$ is a given parameter modeling the rate of annihilation.

-The choice of the scaling $\frac{\lambda}{N\delta_N^{d+1}}$ for the per-pair annihilation intensity is to guarantee that, in the limit $N\to\infty$, a non trivial proportion of particles is killed during the time interval $[0,t]$.
+The choice of the scaling $\frac{\lambda}{N\delta_N^{d+1}}$ for the per-pair annihilation intensity is to guarantee that, in the limit $N\to \infty$, a nontrivial proportion of particles is killed during the time interval $[0,t]$.
 Here is the heuristic reasoning.
-Since diffusive particles typically spread out in space, the number of pairs near the interface is of order $N^2\,\delta_N^{d+1}$ (because there are $N\delta_N$ number of particles in $D_+$ near $I$, and each of them is near to $N\delta_N^d$ number of particles in $D_-$).
-With the above choice of per-pair annihilation intensity, the expected number of pairs killed within $t$ units of time is about $(N^2\,\delta_N^{d+1})\,(\frac{\lambda}{N\delta_N^{d+1}}\,t)= \lambda Nt$ when $t>0$ is small.
-This implies that a non trivial proportion of particle is annihilated during $[0,t]$ and accounts for the boundary term in the hydrodynamic limit.
+Since diffusive particles typically spread out in space, the number of pairs near the interface is of order $N^2 \delta_N^{d+1}$ (because there are $N\delta_N$ number of particles in $D_+$ near $I$, and each of them is near to $N\delta_N^d$ number of particles in $D_-$).
+With the above choice of per-pair annihilation intensity, the expected number of pairs killed within $t$ units of time is about $(N^2 \delta_N^{d+1}) (\frac{\lambda}{N\delta _N^{d+1}} t)= \lambda Nt$ when $t>0$ is small.
+This implies that a nontrivial proportion of particle is annihilated during $[0,t]$ and accounts for the boundary term in the hydrodynamic limit.